Couples therapy is a type of therapy that involves people within a relationship meeting together with a counselor.

 Starting Couples Therapy in Kent County, MI

-According to The Gottman Institute, most couples will wait an average of six years after knowing there is an issue before seeking therapy.
-During that time, negative emotions and patterns of communication can become deeply established.
-While arguments and frustration are normal in any relationship, talking to a therapist early on can help minimize negative interactions and increase positive feelings.
-Making minor changes to how partners are communicating with each other can help avoid:
+According to The Gottman Institute, most couples will wait an average of six years after knowing there is an issue before seeking couples therapy.
+During that time, anxiety around negative emotions and patterns of communication can become very established.
+Arguments and frustration are normal in any relationship.
+But, talking to a couples therapist early on can help.
+By reducing negative interactions and increasing positive feelings.
+Making minor changes to how partners communicate with each other can help avoid:

 Disconnection in Relationships

 In exploring the need for couples therapy, trust issues are a common concern.
 Some questions can uncover the feelings of mistrust.